How much will a Walk in Shower installation cost?

 You've consulted with your family and friends, GP or Occupational Therapist.
 You have made the important decision to upgrade your bathroom to a reliable, safe and ultra-modern easy access shower room, but how much will it cost to replace the bath with a walk-in shower?

 I've been involved in over 1000 bathroom adaptions at every stage from initial design to installation and finally handing them over to the main user and their family members.
 In this article, I will discuss the options available when installing an easy access shower room, which companies you should contact to get a walk-in shower estimate and how to save money in the longer term and to future-proof your investment, so the bathroom adaption doesn't suffer any secondary and unexpected cost - so, what is the price of a walk-in shower?

 The average price of a new Walk-in Shower is between £3500 - £20,000

 "Ugh!"
 I hear you exasperate, "that isn't very helpful.
 My new easy access shower room will cost me between £3500 to £20,000".

-Unfortunately, Mrs Jones has a weak left arm and will need her right arm to access the walk-in shower controls and showerhead, she also will use her right arm to grip on to the safety grab-rails for these reasons the bathroom layout was installed in a different area to Mrs Smith's shower room and Mrs Jones's required additional plumbing and wastewater drainage.
+Unfortunately, Mrs Jones has a weak left arm and will need her right arm to access the walk-in shower controls and showerhead; she also will use her right arm to grip on to the safety grab-rails for these reasons, the installation required additional plumbing to Mrs Smith's shower room and Mrs Jones's required additional plumbing and wastewater drainage.

 Let me point out that Mrs Jones was extremely pleased with both her new easy access shower room and the price she paid for a walk-in shower because it was installed exactly for her requirements, allowed her to continue with independent showering and additional alterations afterwards would have been far more expensive.